 In August 2023, we applied for ERC refunds, totaling \$2.5 million, net of professional fees.
-Pending the Internal Revenue Service's (IRS) review and determination of our eligibility, we anticipate receiving the ERC refunds within the next nine months.
-However, there can be no assurance we will ultimately receive the amounts we currently expect, if any, or the timeframe of any such receipt, based on IRS review or otherwise.
+Pending the Internal Revenue Service's (IRS) review and determination of our eligibility, we anticipate receiving are uncertain as to the ERC refunds within the next nine months.
+However, there can be timeframe of credit receipts.
+There is no assurance we will ultimately receive the amounts that we currently expect, if any, or the timeframe of any such receipt, based on IRS review or otherwise.
+As of June 30, 2024, we have not recognized the ERC in our financial statements.